YeMinNaing1112/CodeAlpha_FlashCard_Quiz_App/README.md

  - RoomData Base - For DataBase
  - Used Dagger Hilt - For Dependency Injection
- - Ksp - For Serialization
+ - Ksp - For Annotations